AyushJhin07/Automation/README.md

 For production, point providers at `https://<domain>/api/webhooks/<provider>` routes.
 See `docs/webhooks-slack-events.md` for examples.

+## Runtime support reporting

+Use `npm run report:runtime` to generate a connector runtime support report.
+The script loads the connector registry and runtime planner, then prints every action/trigger alongside whether Node.js and/or Apps Script are enabled.
+Operations where a runtime is available but disabled by feature flags are annotated separately so operations teams can monitor rollout progress.

+The command is safe to run locally or in nightly jobs; it only reads connector definitions and runtime metadata.

 ## OAuth Smoke

 `npm run dev:oauth` stores a fake connection using the `connections` envelope-encryption columns.
 Replace the `provider` field and token payload when testing a real provider.